brentd/interlinked/README.md

   * Timeouts
   * More documentation
+  * Allow observable constructors other than RxJS 5?
+  * Optionally surface errors on the remote also (middleware?)

 ## Protocol

-Interlinked's wire protocol is loosely based on [JSON-RPC](http://www.jsonrpc.org), but is not a strict superset.
+Interlinked's protocol is loosely based on [JSON-RPC](http://www.jsonrpc.org).
+It is not a strict superset.

 [Protocol description coming soon.]